argoproj/argo-helm/charts/argo-cd/README.md

 Highlighted versions provide information about additional steps that should be performed by user when upgrading to newer version.

+### 6.4.0

+Added support for application controller dynamic cluster distribution.
+Please refer to [the docs](https://argo-cd.readthedocs.io/en/stable/operator-manual/dynamic-cluster-distribution) for more information.

 ### 6.1.0

 Added support for global domain used by all components.